sigcsets/sigcse_website/events/index.md

     around Europe, with approximately 200 attendees.
 - [CompEd - ACM Global Computing Education Conference](comped/index.html), a new conference held outside of North America and Europe, starting in 2019.
-{% comment -%}
 - (new!)
-[RESPECT - ACM Conference for Research on Equitable and Sustained Participation in Engineering, Computing, and Technology](https://www.respect2024.starscomputingcorps.org/), usually held in May with approximately 150 attendees.
+[RESPECT - ACM Conference for Research on Equitable and Sustained Participation in Engineering, Computing, and Technology](respect/index.html), usually held in May with approximately 150 attendees.
-{% endcomment -%}
 - [Doctoral Consortium (DC)](dc.html), usually held in conjunction with ICER, with approximately 20 attendees.
 - [Working Groups](workinggroups/index.html), held in conjunction